This website contains affiliate links. If you buy, you are supporting my work. Thanks!

 Education and Learning

 Learning and education is not a basic need but can help you satisfy esteem needs because it is an award and also adds to your status.
+It can also give you a sense of satisfaction and can fulfil the need to learn that many of us have.
 A degree or a professional qualification can boost your self esteem and confidence and also help to open up opportunities to advance in your career.

 Volunteering and Helping Others

 Anything you do to help others can satisfy your love and esteem needs.
-Helping others is a way of contributing to society and being a valuable member of your society.
-You also get a chance to give love to others and develop positive communication and relationships with others.
+Helping others is a way of contributing to and being a valuable member of society.
+You also get the chance to give love to others and develop positive communication and relationships with others.

 Volunteering can also give you an added perspective on life and help you to feel grateful that you can help others rather than need to be helped by others.
 This helps you understand that you are lucky.
 Giving love, developing relationships, helping others less fortunate than yourself will boost how you think about yourself and will increase your self esteem.